Alfresco/docs-alfresco/intelligence-services/latest/install/index.md

 {% endcapture %}

+{% capture transcribe %}

+The credentials associated with your IAM user must have permissions to access Amazon Transcribe actions.
+These permissions are customized through roles associated with your IAM user.

+In order to use Amazon Transcribe, you'll need to create a new IAM role and configure a policy to access the desired services within Textract.
+The easiest way to do this is to attach the AWS managed policy `AmazonTranscribeFullAccess` to the IAM role.

+> **Note:** You must grant Amazon Transcribe access to the S3 bucket used above.

+{% endcapture %}

-{% include tabs.html tableid="permissions" opt1="Comprehend" content1=comprehend opt2="Rekognition" content2=rekognition opt3="Textract" content3=textract %}
+{% include tabs.html tableid="permissions" opt1="Comprehend" content1=comprehend opt2="Rekognition" content2=rekognition opt3="Textract" content3=textract opt4="Transcribe" content4=transcribe %}

 ### Configure minimum confidence level